A porcelain dental bridge

 Porcelain Bridge Cost

 Because of the way a bridge is made, the cost of every porcelain bridge is different.
-That’s also due to the fact that we use resins, porcelain, porcelain bonded to metal, and other advanced materials to construct your porcelain bridge in New Zealand.
+That’s also because we use resins, porcelain, porcelain bonded to metal, and other advanced materials to construct your porcelain bridge in New Zealand.
 In addition to the material cost, you have to factor in the complexity of the installation.

 Ultimately, a full porcelain bridge is an investment that will maintain your smile for many years.
-And that’s why you need to book an examination if you have gaps in your smile so you can get an idea of how much your bridge will cost.
+That’s why you need to book an examination if you have gaps in your smile so you can get an idea of how much your bridge will cost.

 Porcelain Bridge Repair